About the project

 Los sonidos de una ciudad, al igual que sus imágenes, pueden mostrarnos innumerables facetas sobre ella en un determinado punto en el tiempo: la vida en sus calles, plazas, parques, bares, su música popular, su fauna y su arquitectura.
 Incluso los sonidos del tráfico y las obras pueden ofrecernos una perspectiva sobre su actividad y su tecnología.
 Todo queda reflejado, de una manera u otra, en lo que llega a nuestros oídos.

-Este mapa sonoro tiene como objetivo recoger los sonidos más característicos de Málaga, con el fin de promover la creación de un archivo del patrimonio sonoro de la urbe y, al mismo tiempo, intentar concienciar sobre la importancia de conservar y difundir su riqueza y diversidad sonora.
-Además, la contraposición con el mapa de ruido permite la caracterización de un mismo territorio bajo otra perspectiva, en la que es el patrimonio sonoro el que conforma la identidad de la zona representada.
+Este mapa sonoro tiene como objetivo recoger los sonidos más característicos de Málaga, con el fin de promover la creación de un archivo del patrimonio sonoro de la urbe y, al mismo tiempo, intentar concienciar sobre la importancia de apreciar y difundir su riqueza y diversidad sonora.
+Además, la contraposición con el mapa de ruido permite la caracterización de la identidad sonora de un mismo territorio bajo otra perspectiva, también variable en el tiempo y espacio.

-El proyecto forma parte del trabajo final realizado por Carmen Rosas para el Máster en Ingeniería Acústica de la Universidad de Málaga durante el curso 2015/2016.
-Los sonidos han sido grabados utilizando una grabadora Sony PCM-M10 y micrófonos binaurales realizados para el proyecto, y que crean un efecto de sonido tridimensional al escuchar los sonidos grabados utilizando auriculares.
-Como parte del mismo proyecto, se han obtenido una serie de medidas de la HRTF para la realización un test psicoacústico, mediante el cual se ha evaluado el grado de espacialidad que proporciona el sistema.
-Se ha generado a su vez otra serie de audios a partir de las HRTF del MIT y se han comparado los resultados.
+El proyecto forma parte del trabajo final realizado por Carmen Rosas Pérez para el Máster en Ingeniería Acústica de la Universidad de Málaga durante el curso 2015/2016.
+Los sonidos han sido grabados utilizando los micrófonos binaurales realizados para el proyecto, y que crean un efecto de sonido tridimensional al escuchar los sonidos grabados utilizando auriculares.
+Como parte del mismo proyecto, se obtuvieron una serie de medidas de la HRTF para la realización un experimento, mediante el cual se evaluó el grado de espacialidad del sistema.
+También se generó otra serie de audios con los mismos estímulos pero utilizando las HRTF del MIT y se compararon los resultados.

 Contacto